Grancer Harrison: Grancer Name Origin

 Grancer Harrison would have been given the name "Grancer" by his many children and grandchildren.
-The nickname, "Grancer" was actually very commonly given to a grandfather in the region of South Carolina from which hailed Grancer Harrison.
+The nickname "Grancer" was actually very commonly given to a grandfather in the region of South Carolina from which hailed Grancer Harrison.
 Grancer was an affectionate term, in common use at the time by immigrants from Western Britain to the Carolinas.
-The term refers to a Grand Sir.
-Sire—which means Grand Father.
+The term refers to a grand sire—which means grand father.

 Vandalism

-Another tale concerning Harrison's grave claimed that Grancer had a large sum of gold buried with him and still others claimed that he buried gold near the old dance hall.
+Another tale concerning Harrison's grave claimed that Grancer had a large sum of gold buried with him, and still others claimed that he buried gold near the old dance hall.
 Vandals solved the mystery of the gold in his tomb in 1964 when they blew it open with dynamite.
-There was no gold and they succeeded only in destroying the tomb and scattering Harrison's skeletal remains.
+No gold was found and they succeeded only in destroying the tomb and scattering Harrison's skeletal remains.

 The Harrison Cemetery along with Harrison's Grave was again vandalized on July 30, 2010.
-Approximately 50 headstones were overturned.
+About 50 headstones were overturned.